D.A.R.E.

 The St. Clair County Sheriff's Office is a community-oriented Sheriff's Office.
 Sergeant Matt Morris and Deputy Slezak serves as the full time K-12 certified Drug Abuse Resistance Education Instructors and School Resource Officer.

 The 5th grade D.A.R.E. is implemented in Ashville, Odenville, Springville, Steele, Margaret and Ragland Schools in St. Clair County.
-The St. Clair County school Resource/ D.A.R.E. instructor assists other Law Enforcement Agencies in St. Clair County with other community oriented programs.
+The St. Clair County school Resource/ D.A.R.E. instructor assists other Law Enforcement Agencies in St. Clair County with other community-oriented programs.
 An estimated 1,400 students receive instruction each year in the St. Clair County School System as a result of implementing the D.A.R.E Program.